 In closing, we would also like to share our continued appreciation for the outstanding final report produced by the Maryland Transit Administration (MTA) and their consultants regarding the Southern Maryland Transit Corridor Preservation Study.
-Our staff has worked closely with MTA and Prince George's County to ensure that we have the tools we need to bring high capacity public transit to Waldorf-White Plains, and preserve the land needed within the corridor.
-We have integrated the Study's preferred alignment corridor into our Comprehensive Plan Update, and will maintain that alignment as an integral part of our land use plan as we complete the update of our Plan, currently under development.
+Our staff has worked closely with MTA and Prince George's County to ensure that we have the tools we need to bring high-capacity rapid transit service to Waldorf and White Plains, and preserve the right-of-way needed within the corridor.
+To codify this action, we have integrated the Study's preferred alignment into the Charles County Comprehensive Plan as well as the Waldorf Urban Redevelopment Corridor master plan.